-- 2 You can edit this file, but you should make a backup copy of this file in the same directory and name it jdbcdrivers_additional.xml.
-A backup copy of the default jdbcdrivers_additional.xml file is in the same directory, named jdbcdrivers_additional.xml.example. - 3 Using the JDBC driver examples contained within this file, create any additional data sources that you need, making sure to: - a In each new JDBC driver definition that you want to make available, change the disabled attribute from true to false.
-By default, the example JDBC drivers are disabled. - 4 You must restart the application server for these changes to take effect. - 5 Edit all Alphablox Analytics classpaths to include your new driver, as described below in "Modifying Classpath Settings" on page 102.
+- Find the jdbcdrivers_additional.xml file located in the following directory: <db2alphablox_dir>/repository/servers/ - 2.
+You can edit this file, but you should make a backup copy of this file in the same directory and name it jdbcdrivers_additional.xml.
+A backup copy of the default jdbcdrivers_additional.xml file is in the same directory, named jdbcdrivers_additional.xml.example. - 3.
+Using the JDBC driver examples contained within this file, create any additional data sources that you need, making sure to: - a.
+In each new JDBC driver definition that you want to make available, change the disabled attribute from true to false.
+By default, the example JDBC drivers are disabled. - 4.
+You must restart the application server for these changes to take effect. - 5.
+Edit all DB2 Alphablox classpaths to include your new driver, as described below in "Modifying Classpath Settings" on page 45.